PrefectHQ/prefect/.github/pull_request_template.md

 For documentation changes:

-- [ ] This pull request includes redirect settings in `netlify.toml` for files that are removed or renamed
+- [ ] This pull request includes redirect settings in `netlify.toml` for files that are removed or renamed.

+For new functions or classes in the Python SDK:

+- [ ] This pull request includes helpful docstrings.
+- [ ] If a new Python file was added, this pull request contains a stub page in the Python SDK docs and an entry in `mkdocs.yml` navigation.